md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Human oversight provisions.
 * Public trust and stakeholder engagement.

-International frameworks such as the OECD AI Principles, UNESCO Recommendation on the Ethics of AI, NIST AI Risk Management Framework, and the European Union AI Act may provide useful reference points for future discussions.
+International frameworks such as the OECD AI Principles, UNESCO Recommendation on the Ethics of AI, NIST AI Risk Management Framework, and the European Union AI Act may provide useful reference points for future discussions [1,4,5,6,7,15,51].
+Such frameworks emphasize trustworthy, human-centered, transparent, and accountable AI systems that respect democratic values and human rights [1,5].

 ### Recommendation 2: Strengthen Bangla-Language AI Research

-Bangla represents one of the largest language communities in the world and offers significant opportunities for AI innovation.
+Bangla represents one of the largest language communities in the world and offers significant opportunities for AI innovation [37,39,44].

 Potential priorities include: